RamanLab/iCOMIC_doc/docs/case.md

 $ conda env create -f icomic_env.yml #for the first time only
 $ cd path/to/icomic/folder
 $ conda activate icomic_env
-$ pip install -e /path/to/iCOMIC folder #for the first time only
+$ pip install -e /path/to/icomic directory #for the first time only
 $ icomic
 $ conda deactivate #after completing the analysis